iliaschalkidis/lmtc-emnlp2020/README.md

-# An Empirical Study on Large-Scale Multi-Label Text Classification including Few and Zero-Shot Labels
+# An Empirical Study on Large-Scale Multi-Label Text Classification Including Few and Zero-Shot Labels

 This is the code used for the experiments described in the following paper: